 The weighing surface should be level.
 Weighing containers on a slope poses a safety hazard, as the elevated container may have a tendency to slide downhill.
 It is also important for accurate weighing to keep the scales vertical, as indicated by the “ANGLE” warning on the display.

-Yes, the C-Legs are perfectly safe.
+Yes, the C-Legs are safe.
 Each of the C-Leg stands, bottle jacks and scales are rated to lift and support 10 tonne per corner, and have a conservative safety margin.
 The container is elevated only a few centimetres above the trailer.
 The hazard to be most concerned with in practice is the potential pinch / crush point between the container and trailer, although there is absolutely no reason why any body parts should go near this danger zone.
 BISON can supply a detailed hazard control register for C-Legs, to help users integrate the system into their health & safety procedures.
 Contact us for more information.

-For an experienced user with good site conditions, it takes one person 8 - 10 minutes to attach, weigh and pack the C-Legs away.
+For an experienced user in good site conditions, it takes one person 8 - 10 minutes to attach, weigh and pack the C-Legs away.
 The operation can take a little longer when weighing on spring suspension chassis, as the chassis may travel up to a point with the container during lifting.
 It can take less time if more than one person is involved.

 Only one person is needed to weigh containers with C-Jacks and C-Legs, but two or more people can work in parallel for a faster operation.